pytest-dev/pytest-randomly/README.rst

 * If additional random generators are used, they can be registered under the ``pytest_randomly.random_seeder``
   `entry point <https://packaging.python.org/specifications/entry-points/>`_ and will have their seed reset at the start of every test.
+Register a function that takes the current seed value.

 About
 -----